| CoreLuxe Urban Loft Ash Vinyl Plank flooring |

 We are going to be updating all of the main living areas (kitchen, dining room, living room and hallway) with the same flooring.
 Because of this, I decided I wanted a floor with multiple patterns to avoid that boring “everything looks the same” appearance.

 Laminate VS Vinyl

 I found out that vinyl is a better choice than laminate which was SO HELPFUL in narrowing down the flooring choices.
 I know there is a lot of good laminate options out there but why would I want to buy something I can damage with water when there is another product available that is truly waterproof?
-Now Laminate sometimes is the more affordable option and if that is the route you go there is nothing wrong with that!
+Now, Laminate sometimes is the more affordable option and there is nothing wrong with that!
 But since I have kids, dogs and am constantly in an out of the house, I needed the most resilient flooring I could afford.